awsdocs/aws-php-developers-guide/doc_source/kms-example-keys.rst

 Generate a Data Key
 ===================

 To generate a data encryption key, use the :KMS-api:`GenerateDataKey <API_GenerateDataKey>` operation.
 This operation returns plaintext and encrypted copies of the data key that it creates.
-You must specify the customer master key (CMK) under which to generate the data key.
+Specify the customer master key (CMK) under which to generate the data key.

 **Imports**